Semi-stable representations as limits of crystalline representations: Introduction

 {\bf Remark. } Since the zig-zag conjecture has already been proved for $p \geq 5$ and slope $1$ in \cite[Theorem 1.1]{BGR18}, even on $\mathrm{Gal}(\br{{\mathbb Q}}_p/\qp)$, we recover the following result of Breuil and M\'ezard when $k = 4$ (cf. \cite[Theorem 1.2]{BM}):\footnote{The computation

 shows that the reduction agrees with the reduction computed in \cite[Theorem 1.2]{BM}.} if $p \geq 5$ and $k = 4$, then

 where

-If points close in $\til{\sT}_2$ have isomorphic reductions (not just up to semi-simplification), then one can read off more subtle information about whether the representation $\br{V}_{k,\sL}$ is peu or tr\`es ramifi\'ee (when it is reducible and $\lambda = \pm 1$) from the corresponding information of a sufficiently close crystalline representation $V_{k_n, a_n}$, which, in turn, is controlled by the size of $v_p(u_n-\varepsilon_n)$ in the notation of \cite[Theorem 1.3]{BGR18}.
+If all nearby \'etale points in $\til{\sT}_2$ close to a given \'etale point, which has a lattice with non-split reduction, also have lattices with isomorphic reduction (an assumption which is stronger than the reductions being isomorphic up to semi-simplifcation, and which might follow by extending results of \cite{Che14} from pseudorepresentations to Galois representations), then one can read off more subtle information about whether the representation $\br{V}_{k,\sL}$ is peu or tr\`es ramifi\'ee (when it is reducible and $\lambda = \pm 1$) from the corresponding information of a sufficiently close crystalline representation $V_{k_n, a_n}$, which, in turn, is controlled by the size of $v_p(u_n-\varepsilon_n)$ in the notation of \cite[Theorem 1.3]{BGR18}.
 Indeed, in the middle case of the trichotomy above, we have $v_p(3-2\sL) = 0$, putting us in part (i) of \cite[Theorem 1.2]{BM}.
 Note that $\br{\frac{a_n}{p}} = 1$ and $\br{k_n-2} = 2$.
 There are now two cases to consider depending on whether $\varepsilon_n = \pm 1$.
 If $v_p(\sL - 2) = 0$, then a small check shows that $\varepsilon_n = 1$, so by \cite[Theorem 1.3 (1) (a)]{BGR18}, the reduction $\br{V}_{k,\sL}$ (without semi-simplification) is peu ramifi\'ee.
 If $v_p(\sL-2) > 0$, then another small check shows that $\varepsilon_n = -1$ and that $v_p(u_n-\varepsilon_n) = v_p(\sL-2)$.
 Thus, by \cite[Theorem 1.3 (1) (b)]{BGR18}, the reduction $\br{V}_{k,\sL}$ (without semi-simplification) is peu ramifi\'ee if and only if $v_p(\sL-2) < 1$, at least if $\sL$ lies in an unramified extension of $\qp$.
 Both these conclusions are consistent with the corresponding conclusions in \cite[Theorem 1.2 (i)]{BM}!

-\item \underline{Odd $k \in [3, p + 1]$}: In \cite[Theorem 5.0.5]{GP}, Guerberoff and Park compute the reduction of $V_{k, \sL}$ in terms of the valuation $v_p(\sL - a(k - 1))$, where
+\item \underline{Odd $k \in [3, p -1]$}: In \cite[Theorem 5.0.5]{GP}, Guerberoff and Park compute the reduction of $V_{k, \sL}$ in terms of the valuation $v_p(\sL - a(k - 1))$, where